JvFg92/DH_Aplication/README.md

 - DH.py:
   - Calculation of direct kinematics (with and without geometry errors applied to the joints) algebraically and numerically;
   - Trajectory error calculation;
-  - Definition of end effector coordinates;
+  - Definition of end effector coordinates and orientation;
+  - Definition of Euler angles for orientation;
   - Graphical plotting of the mechanism after joint movement;

 - Anthropomorphic_Arm.py: